niclaz/zengo-wallet-challenge/README.md

 - OSINT Day 0 - 3 consolidation into /OSINT
 - Extracting interesting files from /zengo-x repository
 - Extract and uncomment gotham-city/README.md
+- repo folders / content planning
+- other ZenGo repos to review
 - Other stuff
 - More stuff
 - Never end gonna give you up